 At The Law Place in Tampa, we thoroughly believe that the laws of America should govern everybody equally.
 Just because a large company has a lot of money to throw into lawyer teams and claims adjusters, this does not make them above the law.
 Help achieve justice that could lower the risk to everybody who shares the road with you by contacting a personal injury lawyer for your truck accident case today.

 Common Injuries Sustained in a Tampa DHL Truck Accident

 As we have already outlined, the risk of catastrophic personal injuries scales with the size of the vehicles involved in the accident.
 As such, a truck accident poses a much larger risk than a regular car accident.

-Below you will find a list of the most common examples of personal injury which a truck accident lawyer can help you receive compensation for.
+Below you will find a list of the most common examples of personal injury for which a truck accident lawyer in Tampa can help you receive compensation for.